BarryCarlyon/twitch_extension_blog_series/part_6_5/extension/extension/README.md

 To run this example

-- Copy config_sample.json to config.json
+- Copy `config_sample.json` to `config.json`
-- Populate the twitch->client_id with your Extension Client ID
+- Populate the `csp_options`->`client_id` with your Extension Client ID
+- Populate the other `csp_options` as needed see also [twitchextensioncsp](https://github.com/BarryCarlyon/twitchextensioncsp)
 - Revise the listen port if needed
 - Configure Your CSP options as needed, add the content domains as needed.
-And you EBS domain as needed.
-- If you load content from your EBS domain, set the ebs_domain to false, to avoid a duplicate declaration of a domain, or do not include your ebs_domain in your content_domains
+And Enable the rig if you want to test in the rig
 - `npm install`
 - `node .`